-Because yes, Hudson Williams and Connor Storrie are the show.
+Because yes, Hudson Williams and Connor Storrie are the show (oh, how we wish Connor could have been nominated, too!).
 But they wouldn’t have been able to give us the performances we can’t get out of our heads without Jacob Tierney and so many other people excelling at their jobs.
 So, as they’re celebrated by their peers, let’s take a moment to recognize the job well done.
 They deserve it.

 Here are the categories Heated Rivalry won: